rki-mf1/CoVpipe2/README.md

     --cns_gt_adjust          Minimum fraction of reads supporting a variant which leads to an explicit call of this variant (genotype adjustment).
 The value has to be greater than 0.5 but not greater than 1.
                                  To turn genotype adjustment off, set the value to 0. [default: 0.9]

+    Linage assignment:
+    --update_pangolin        Update pangolin environment to get the latest version that is available from bioconda.

     Computing options:
     --cores                  Max cores per process for local use [default: 4]